THE HERBERT SCOVILLE JR.

 APPLICATION INFORMATION & REQUIREMENTS

-Print a flyer about the Fellowship
+Print a flier about the Fellowship

 General Information

-The Herbert Scoville Jr. Peace Fellowship Program invites college graduates to apply for full-time, six-to-nine month Fellowships in Washington, DC.
+The Herbert Scoville Jr. Peace Fellowship Program invites college graduates to apply for full-time, six-to-nine month fellowships in Washington, DC.
 Outstanding individuals will be selected to work with nonprofit, public-interest organizations addressing peace and security issues.
 Applications are especially encouraged from candidates with a strong interest in these issues who have prior experience with public-interest activism or advocacy.

 Program and Purpose